 Once you realize flower essences can be combined to make a more complete behavioral picture, it can be hard to narrow down your choices.

 It’s fair to say that your results are likely to be better if you avoid the temptation to throw in every possible essence that could apply.
-(What I think of as a shotgun approach. <smile>)
+(Often referred to as the kitchen sink approach.)

 Using my favorite analogy of “painting a picture” of your dog’s behavior: while a nice selection of colors will allow for a truer likeness, too many can create a muddy mess.